One of the great challenges of leadership careers in organizations is the transition from manager to executive.

 What does it take to be successful at the transition from manager to executive?

 The best way to understand the “how” of a successful transition is to understand “what” is involved.
-Trying to succeed in a new domain or level of action doesn’t work if we rely on the thinking, distinctions, actions, and skills of the prior level.
+Trying to succeed in a new domain or level of action doesn’t work if we rely on the thinking frameworks of the prior level.
 What are the skills and responsibilities of the executive that differ from those of the manager?
 How do we prepare for a new level of action before we get there?